yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 This can be used in an emergency or simply to retire a vault.

 Once a strategy is shut down management or the emergencyAdmin can also call `emergencyWithdraw(_amount)`, which will tell the strategy to withdraw a specified `_amount` from the yield source and keep it idle in the vault.
-This function will also do any needed updates to `totalDebt` and `totalIdle`, based on amounts withdrawn to ensure withdraws continue functioning correctly.

 All other emergency functionality is left up to the individual strategist.